SaMoTechRobotics/SaMoTechRobotics/README.md

 ## Sponsors

 As a community based team representing Santa Monica, we need our sponsors support.
 Thank you to these sponsors that made our team possible.
+To sponser us, go to our [GoFundMe](https://www.gofundme.com/f/community-freshmen-robotics-team?utm_campaign=p_cf+share-flow-1&utm_medium=copy_link&utm_source=customer).

   <p align="center">
     <a target="_blank" href="https://www.firstinspires.org/">